The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: Proof of Lemma

-The case $a=b=0$ corresponds to trivial Stokes data, and it is easy to check that the filtered Higgs bundle induced from example \ref{trivWHB} gives rise to this case.
+$m=m^{(3)}=0$: in this case, we have $M_0=1$, so by the relations \ref{Stokes relations} we have that $\mathcal{S}(Q(\xi),\Lambda(\xi,c))/T$ consists of $3$ points, depending on whether $a\neq 0$ and $b=0$, $b\neq 0$ and~${a=0}$, or $a=b=0$.
+The case $a=b=0$ corresponds to trivial Stokes data, and it is easy to check that the filtered Higgs bundle induced from Example \ref{trivWHB} gives rise to this case.
 Furthermore, it is also easy to check that this is the only possible strictly polystable filtered Higgs bundle with $m=m^{(3)}=0$.
-Hence, the problem reduces to showing that there are no stable filtered Higgs bundles with $m=m^{(3)}=0$, giving rise to either the case with $a\neq 0$ and $b=0$, or the case $a=0$ and $b\neq 0$.\\

-Again by the Stokes relations (\ref{Stokes relations}), the case $a=0$ and $b\neq 0$ (resp. $a\neq 0$ and $b=0$) gives rise to purely upper-triangular (resp. lower triangular) Stokes matrices, and hence to non-stable ``Stokes representations" (see \cite{B3}).
-By the remarks in page $50$ of \cite{B3}, we conclude that these upper-triangular (resp. lower-triangular) cases cannot correspond to stable filtered Higgs bundles with $m=m^{(3)}=0$.
-Hence, there is only one polystable filtered Higgs bundle with $m=m^{(3)}=0$.
+Hence, the problem reduces to showing that there are no stable filtered Higgs bundles with $m=m^{(3)}=0$, giving rise to either the case with $a\neq 0$ and $b=0$, or the case $a=0$ and $b\neq 0$.
+Again by the Stokes relations \eqref{Stokes relations}, the case~${a=0}$ and $b\neq 0$ (resp.\ $a\neq 0$ and $b=0$) gives rise to purely upper-triangular (resp.\ lower triangular) Stokes matrices, and hence to non-stable ``Stokes representations'' (see~\cite{B3}).
+By the remarks in \cite[p.\ 50]{B3}, we conclude that these upper-triangular (resp.\ lower-triangular) cases cannot correspond to stable filtered Higgs bundles with $m=m^{(3)}=0$.
+Hence, there is only one polystable filtered Higgs bundle with $m=m^{(3)}=0$. \end{proof}